General affine differential geometry of surfaces in affine space $A^3$, I: the elliptical case

 2. $B_{k,l}=(k,l(2k-3),k,0,-3k)$, where $l(2k-3)> 0$.

 3. $C_{k}=(k,\sqrt{k(3-k)},-k+2,-\sqrt{k(3-k)},k)$.

 \end{theorem}

-{\bf Proof}: This is computed from the Theorem 5.1 by considering the $D_3$ action.
+{\bf Proof}: This is computed from the previous theorem by considering the $D_3$ action.
 The $A^{1}_k$ form comes from the first case of Theorem 5.1, the $A^{2}_k$ form comes from the second case and the $A^{3}_k$ form comes from the third case with $l=0$.
 The $B_{k,l}$ form comes from the third case of Theorem 5.1 with $l\neq 0$.
-The $C_{k}$ form comes from the fourth case.
-Note that under the action of $D_3$, cases 1 and 6 as well as cases 2 and 5 can be transformed to each other by the action of $\sigma$ in Lemma 5.1.
+The $C_{k}$ form comes from the fourth case of Theorem 5.1.
+Note that under the action of $D_3$, case 1 and 6 in Theorem 5.1 can be transformed to each other by the action of $\sigma$ in Lemma 5.1.
+Case 2 and case 5 can be transformed to each other by the action of $\sigma$ in Lemma 5.1.

-We need the following lemma to finish the classification of regular elliptical surfaces with constant curvatures.
+We need the following lemma to finish the classification of elliptical surfaces with constant curvatures.